Guide to the Types of Camera Sensor

 An MFT sensor allows a shallow depth of field with cinematic qualities, such as with the Panasonic Lumix GH5 with its 20.3MP Micro Four Thirds CMOS sensor.

 While the smaller sensor has fewer megapixels than full-frame options, it delivers excellent image quality.
+You can learn more about the 4:3 aspect ratio here.

 Where APS-C is smaller than a full-frame, the medium format uses much larger sensors – almost double the size.